 - Articulating a mission statement

-- Stating student learning goals that are logically connected to the mission statement
+- Developing student learning outcomes that are logically connected to the mission statement

-- Linking student learning goals to the broader mission and goals of the school, college and university
+- Linking student learning outcomes to the broader mission and goals of the school, college and university

-- Mapping where in the curriculum (courses/assignments/educational experiences) students have the opportunity to work toward the given goals
+- Mapping where in the curriculum (courses/assignments/educational experiences) students have the opportunity to work toward the given outcomes

 - Analyzing the results

-- Using the results of discovery to make changes and improvements where needed
+- Using the results to make changes and improvements where needed

 You are welcome to contact us with your questions about assessment.